rcghpge/dataproblems/README.md

 DATA-4380 Data Problems @ UTA

-See `src/` directory hw + projects if not in root directory.
+See `src/` directory for hw + projects if not in root directory.

 ---
 ## Citations & Acknowledgements